k-hian/CTFWriteups/Brainhack CDDC 2025/Shattered Maze/README.md

 ## Thoughts

 Definitely an interesting MISC challenge, utilising QR codes very nicely.
-CDDC was help over 2 days, and unfortunately, I didn't examine the source code on the first day so I didn't find the hint.
+CDDC was held over 2 days, and unfortunately, I didn't examine the source code on the first day so I didn't find the hint.
 I think that I might have been able to first blood at the start of the second day, but this "mistake" cost me.
 Learn from my mistakes I guess.

 I did manage to be the 5th blood, and last I checked (before scoreboard close 1h before end), there were only 9 solves in total.